jnzlab/security-program/security-program.md

    7.2 **Recovery**
    - Restore data from clean backups.
-   - Rebuild affected systems to ensure no lingering ransomware.
+   - Rebuild affected systems to ensure no ransomware.

    7.3 **Communication**
    - Inform stakeholders and report incidents to cybersecurity authorities.